Zasada94/pizza-portal/README.md

 - use "cd pizza-portal" (change direction) command to get into apps main folder,
 - install dependencies with npm command through terminal: "npm install",
 - start app live version with "npm run dev" command.
+- NOTE: to fully functioning login and admin-panel it's necessary to install backend api from: "https://github.com/Zasada94/pizza-ordering" and use Your own .env hidden data.

 ## Technologies